On multiplicative independence of rational function iterates: Comments

 \section{Comments}

-Considering Theorem~\ref{MAIN}~(i), it is of interest to obtain upper bounds for the value $e$ when it is finite.
-That is, bounds for the period of $0$ under iteration of a polynomial $f$.
-When $K/\mathbb{F}_q$ is a field extension of degree $n$, Halter-Koch and Kone\~{c}n\'{a} \cite{Koch} determine the set of all possible cycle lengths in $K$ of polynomials over $\mathbb{F}_q$.
-That is,
+Considering the case $\nu < \mu$ (which encompasses the polynomial case) of Theorem~\ref{MAIN}, and additionally Theorem~\ref{ZEROS}, it is of interest to obtain upper bounds for the value $e$ when it is finite.
+That is, bounds for the period of $0$ under iteration of a polynomial or rational function $f$.
+This problem is investigated in various contexts in \cite{Canci, Koch, Nark1, Nark2, Nark3, Pezda1}.
+Bounds on the values of the values of $\epsilon$, $\mu$ and $\nu$ in the rational function case are similarly of interest.

-where $N$ is the number of irreducible monic polynomials of degree $n$ over $\mathbb{F}_q$.
-This bounds finite $e$ above by $nN$, which equals $q$ (an obvious bound) when $K=\mathbb{F}_q$.
-In \cite{Pezda1}, we have the following results by Pezda for a discrete valuation domain of zero characteristic $R$, with finite residue field of cardinality $N(P)$, and the special cases of $\mathbb{Z}_p$ ($p$-adic integers) and rings of integers in algebraic number fields over the rationals.
-When $e$ is finite: \begin{itemize} \item If $f \in R[X]$, $e$ does not exceed $N(P)(N(P)-1)p^{C(p)}$, where